 For general questions about Qtum, user questions, wallet questions, and developer questions, please join us on the social media channels linked at the bottom of this page.
 You can also reach us using the Contact us page

-There is no minimum and you can stake with as little as 1.0 QTUM.
+There is no minimum and you can stake with very small amounts of QTUM.
 You will need more coins for a realistic probability of winning a block reward.
 Block rewards are awarded in a random lottery process.
 The odds of winning depend on the number of coins in your wallet vs. the total number of coins being staked on the network.

 The more coins a wallet is staking, the more often it will win a block reward, with the annual return dependent on the network weight (the total QTUM being staked).
 Block rewards will be 1.0 QTUM until early December 2021 when the halving will drop the block reward to 0.5 QTUM.
 To see the expected time to a block reward use the stake calculator.
 The “Expected Time” to a block reward is an estimate of the average time to a block reward.
 The “Expected Time” does not count down to zero.
 There is significant variation in the block rewards which could come earlier or much later than the Expected Time.

 Wallets from the Qtum developers are shown below.
 These wallets support Qtum QRC20 tokens and smart contract transactions, which is not always the case for 3rd party QTUM wallets.